Consent

 • be able to communicate their decisions.

-See the Sexual Offences (Scotland) Act 2009 Section 17: Capacity to consent.
+See the Sexual Offences (Scotland) Act 2009 Section 17: Capacity to consent for more information.

 The Rosey Project’s Video on Consent